Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{Data Sets}

 Specific data sets for Sinhala, as expected, is scarce.
 However, a Sinhala PoS tagged data set~\cite{fernando2016comprehensive,dilshani2017comprehensive,fernando2018evaluation} is available to download from github\footURL{http://bit.ly/2Krhrbv}.
-Further, a Sinhala NER data set created by~\citet{manamini2016ananya} is also available to download from github\footURL{http://bit.ly/2XrwCoK}.
+Further, a Sinhala NER data set created by~\citet{manamini2016ananya} is also available to download from github\footURL{http://bit.ly/2XrwCoK}.~\citet{liyanage2021bilingual} analyzed Sinhala fastText and Word2Vec in the context of cross-lingual embedding spaces.